Plastic recycling

 recycling

-The 1970s brought recycling structure; some organization to a cause that many thought was the product of hippie idealism.
+The 1970s brought recycling structure; some organisation to a cause that many thought was the product of hippie idealism.
 It was deemed a liberal practice, and to some it was beneath them.
 Regardless of those who didn’t care about the environment, the numbers of those who did continued to expand.
 Despite the knowledge, education and availability multiplying, so did the throwaway culture, the major manufacturing of disposable items and the dependence of landfills.
 In the 1980s, landfill usage peaked, and it has been remembered as ‘The landfill crisis of the 1980s‘.

 Recycling is a viable way of protecting the environment, so why did the 1980s seem to decline in a movement that seemed to be prospering?
 It was all down to money, landfill space was cheap and seemingly effective; why would people go to the trouble of recycling when they could dump it for pennies?
 The end for landfills was sustainability.
 It became clear that this was not a sustainable method, and so the government worked extremely hard to to make sure that recycling didn’t remain an afterthought as they moved towards the 90s.